rozick/rapid-login/README.md

 # Rapid-Login

 The best login and profile page on the internet.
-Make sure to download json-server via `npm-install -g json-server'.
+Make sure to download json-server via `npm-install -g json-server`.

 You can then run the json-server with `json-server --watch db.json`.